Succulent Gardens | Add Color and Warmth to Indoor Spaces

 Succulents grow well in a variety of containers, so you’ll have plenty of options.
 The key is choosing the type of container to fit your personal style.

 Glass hurricanes are both simple and elegant and can add a nice touch of sophistication without being overly pricey.
 If you’re looking for something a bit more whimsical, you might like to try a glass terrarium.
 Terrariums tend to be shorter and more circular than hurricanes and can even be used as a hanging planter.
 With all different shapes and sizes, terrariums can be used as a centerpiece on your coffee table, or serve as a fun addition to any bookshelf throughout your home.
 Terrariums can be found at almost any home improvement store.

-If glass isn’t your go-to, you could try growing your succulents in a flat wooden crate.
+If glass isn’t your go-to, you could try growing your succulents in an 8 inch hanging planter basket.
 This will give your succulent planter a more rustic feel.
 And if you want to go small scale, mason jars work well for tiny succulents.